Skip Ribbon Commands

 • What is residential indoor wood burning?

-Residential indoor wood burning refers to using a wood-burning appliance, such as a fireplace or wood stove, indoors for heat or ambiance.
-It does not include using a wood burning appliance to cook food or outdoor wood-fired hot tubs and heaters.
-The bylaw specifically includes the following residential indoor wood-burning appliances: pellet stoves, masonry heaters, wood-burning furnaces, and fireplace inserts.
+Residential indoor wood-burning refers to using a wood-burning device, such as a fireplace or wood stove, indoors for heat or ambiance.
+It does not include using a wood-burning device to cook food, or outdoor wood-fired hot tubs and heaters.
+The bylaw specifically includes the following residential indoor wood-burning devices: fireplaces, fireplace inserts, masonry heaters, wood stoves, pellet stoves, and wood-burning furnaces.

 • Why is Metro Vancouver regulating residential indoor wood burning?